ruggeri/tech-notes/randos/automotive/suspension.md

   - The cartridge version has different valves (not just orifices) that can respond differently to compression and rebound.
   - https://racetech.com/emulators-how-they-work/
+- Brake dive
+  - When you brake hard, there is load transfer from the rear wheel to the front.
+This tends to compress the front forks and can unsettle the bike a bit.
+  - You can eliminate brake dive if the suspension were really hard.
+But then it wouldn't be doing any suspension work for you...
+  - There used to be a lot of systems to reduce brake dive.
+  - Cartridge forks allow for different damping rates.
+For low slider speeds, you set it to do hard damping, but then you reduce the damping at greater slider speeds.
+This addresses brake dive directly.
+  - The one special system that still is popular is BMW's telelever suspension on the GS.
+- We can mention that an older era of motorcycle used twin shocks at the rear.
+Nowadays, since the 1980s, a monoshock is typical.
+The monoshock, maybe surprisingly, gives much better travel (typically about 30cm of rear wheel travel) than older twinshock systems (typically 10cm of rear wheel travel).
+The twinshock "era" is the motorcycle world predating the 1980s.

 ## More